Blood in semen

 - parasitic infections

-- diseases that affect blood clotting, like haemophilia and chronic liver disease
+- diseases that affect blood clotting, such as haemophilia and chronic liver disease

 When should I see my doctor?

-- experienced blood in your semen more than once before
+- have experienced blood in your semen more than once

-- a history of injury to your pelvis
+- an injury to your pelvis or genital area

-- a history of a disease that affects blood clotting
+- a health problem that affects blood clotting

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-To diagnose the cause of blood in semen, your doctor will ask you about your symptoms.
-If you have noticed any other symptoms, such as blood in your urine or pain on ejaculating, let them know.
+To diagnose the cause of blood in your semen, your doctor will ask you about your symptoms.
+If you have noticed any other symptoms, such as blood in your urine or pain when ejaculating, let them know.

 The doctor may also: